Optimisation of time-ordered processes in the finite and asymptotic regime: Application to optimizing time-ordered processes

 described by $d$ parameters $s_k^\sigma$, with constraints $s_k^\sigma \geq 0$ for $\sigma=0,\ldots, d-1$, and $1-\sum_\sigma s_k^\sigma\geq 0$.
 Next, we redefine the unknown evolution parameter $\lambda$ to have dimension $d^2$, through: $\lambda:=(P(\sigma',b=0|\sigma):\sigma,\sigma'=0,1)$, with constraints

 For $k=1,...,L-1$, the equation of motion of this sequential model is

 while the reward function reads

 Now, we apply an SDP relaxation \`a la Lasserre \cite{lasserre} to obtain an upper bound on the solution of the sequential problem for the cases of $d=2$ and $d=3$.
-In the latter case, no nontrivial analytical upper bound was previously known \cite{tick_sequence_paper, Vieira_Budroni}.
-For details regarding the exact implementation we refer to Appendix~\ref{app:implementation1}.
-Figures~\ref{fig:d2}, \ref{fig:d3} display the upper bounds computed with this method.
-We find that, in every case, the obtained upper bound matches the output probability of the automaton proposed in \cite{tick_sequence_paper, Vieira_Budroni}, up to numerical precision.
-This implies that the upper bounds computed are all tight.
+In the latter case, no nontrivial analytical upper bound has previously been known \cite{tick_sequence_paper, Vieira_Budroni}.
+For details regarding the exact implementation we refer to App.~\ref{app:implementation1}.
+Figures \ref{fig:d2} and \ref{fig:d3} display the upper bounds computed with this method.
+We find that, in every case, the obtained upper bound matches the output probability of the automaton proposed in Refs.~\cite{tick_sequence_paper, Vieira_Budroni}, up to numerical precision.
+This implies that the upper bounds computed are all tight. {The optimal models for these sequences, except in the case $L = d+1$, correspond to the so-called cyclic model~\cite{tick_sequence_paper}.
+The model consists of deterministic transitions from one state to the other, and the probability of emitting 1 is nonzero only in the last state.
+As a consequence, the bound depends only on $\lfloor L/d\rfloor$, corresponding to the $2$- and $3$-periodic plateaus observed in Figs.~\ref{fig:d2} and \ref{fig:d3}.}

+In order to compare the performance of our algorithm with those of the previously known method, namely, the Lasserre-Parrilo hierarchy ~\cite{lasserre, parrilo}, we also perform a numerical optimization of our problem with the latter method.
+While our method has been able to reach $L=50$ for $d=2$ and $L=10$ for $d=3$, the Lasserre-Parrilo hierarchy could not go beyond the case $L=7$ for $d=2$.
+This boost in performance was to be expected as the degree of the polynomials in the Lasserre-Parrilo hierarchy grows linearly with the number of steps $L$, whereas in our method it remains constant.
+For more details, see Apps.~\ref{app:polynomials} and \ref{app:implementation0}.

-In addition to the numerical values for $P^{\rm d}_{\rm max}$, we can also extract the value functions from our optimisations and use those to prove our bounds analytically.
+In addition to the numerical values for $P^{\rm d}_{\rm max}$, we can also extract the value functions from our optimizations and use those to prove our bounds analytically.
 After deriving those value functions, we can further use them to find optimal automata for the problem at hand.

-For extracting value functions, let us note first that from the numerical solutions the coefficients of the polynomials $V_k$ can be directly extracted, as these are optimisation variables of the problem.
+For extracting value functions, let us note first that from the numerical solutions the coefficients of the polynomials $V_k$ can be directly extracted, as these are optimization variables of the problem.
 However, the value functions may not be unique and extracting polynomials with suitable (rational or integer) coefficients from the numerics is more challenging.
-Ways to further simplify these value functions are elaborated in Appendix~\ref{app:value_fct}.
+Ways to further simplify these value functions are elaborated in App.~\ref{app:value_fct}